 1. Corona- The Audit Planning Meetings’ Highlight

 The corona pandemic will be the highlight of the entire meetings of audit planning.
-As per Andrew Imdieke, an assistant professor working at the University of Notre Dame’s Mendoza College of Business, contingency plans are already being implemented by the accounting firms against the epidemic effects on their audits.
+Andrew Imdieke, an assistant professor working at the University of Notre Dame’s Mendoza College of Business.
+He said that contingency plans are already being implemented by the accounting firms against pandemic effects on audits.

 He further adds, “If you have a team of 10 people that are typically in the field for a particular client, you have to start thinking what if this all of a sudden spreads throughout an office or throughout a client, and you don’t have the people to do the work.
 That’s just within the firm — the resource constraints they might face in the planning process.”

-The audit planning sessions will also take into account the client effects of the pandemic, not limited to key accounts and business operations but also on the availability of the staff for an auditor meet.
+The audit planning sessions will also take into account the client effects of the pandemic.
+It will not be limited to key accounts and business operations but on the availability of the staff.
 There might be problems in this type of meeting due to travel restrictions.

 1. Multiple Financial Statement Accounts

-As per the PwC LLP website statement, revenue assertions comprising variable consideration and for different sums paid by customers may be impacted.
-Apart from this, a lot of other types of accounts are likely to witness a considerable change, including stock compensation, impairments to intangible assets and goodwill, etc. PwC is of the view that a few effects on the hedging of contracts against forecasted cash flow will be there, and it recommends recognizing depreciation expenses against idled facilities.
+As per the PwC LLP, revenue assertions comprising variable consideration and for different sums paid by customers may be impacted.
+Besides, numerous types of accounts are likely to witness a considerable change.
+It includes stock compensation, impairments to intangible assets and goodwill.
+PwC is of the view that a few effects on the hedging of contracts against forecasted cash flow will be there, and it recommends recognizing depreciation expenses against idled facilities.

 Concerning hedge accounting, PwC stated, “Any derivative gains or losses deferred in accumulated other comprehensive income (AOCI) prior to the change in likelihood will remain in AOCI until the forecasted transaction impacts earnings (or until the forecasted transaction becomes probable or not occurring).
 If a company determines that the hedged forecasted transaction is probable of not occurring by the end of the originally specified time period (or within an additional two-month window thereafter), amounts deferred in AOCI are required to be recognized in earnings immediately.”